Important update: State default intensity verification factor.

 Oil and natural gas methane intensity verification protocol

 All upstream segment owners or operators in Colorado, regardless of size, must participate in this program.
-They must also adhere to the instructions and requirements in the protocol.
+Operators must adhere to the instructions and requirements in the protocol.

 The protocol contains details on how operators must:

-• Account for the measurement-informed methane emissions and other greenhouse gas emissions in their intensity calculations; and
+- Account for the measurement-informed methane emissions and other greenhouse gas emissions in their intensity calculations.

-Further, the protocol defines how the division monitors methane emissions independently, how the division generates state default factors, and how the division reviews and approves operator-specific verification programs.
-The division will review the protocol annually.
-Updates will be published on this web page.
+The protocol defines how the air division monitors methane emissions independently, generates state default factors, and reviews and approves operator-specific verification programs.
+The division will review the protocol annually and updates will be published on this web page.

 New facility intensity verification requirements

 Operators with new facilities that commenced operation in 2023 must submit, in their own format, the annual verification reports required in Regulation 7, Part B, Section VIII.G.2 by June 30, 2024.
-This report should be emailed to cdphe_apcd_ei@state.co.us.
+Email the completed report to cdphe_apcd_ei@state.co.us.

 Greenhouse gas intensity verification rule